What do I look like?

 With Maxim Zhilyaev.

-Presented at the 43rd IEEE Symposium on Security and Privacy (S&P 2022). - Pure Differential Privacy from Secure Intermediaries [arXiv].
+Presented at S&P 2022. - Pure Differential Privacy from Secure Intermediaries [arXiv].

 With Chao Yan. - Shuffle Private Stochastic Convex Optimization [OpenReview, arXiv].